What is Recognition of Prior Learning (RPL) at Red River College?

 5. Provide results of assessment.

-The Program faculty/assessor provides the student with assessment results and feedback, submits the RPL Results form(s) signed by the Chair/Manager, to Enrolment Services (full-time programs)/School of Continuing Education (full and part-time programs) and credit for successful RPL is recorded on the student’s academic record.
+The Program faculty/assessor provides the student with assessment results and feedback, submits the RPL Results form(s) signed by the Chair/Manager, to Enrolment Services or to the School of Continuing Education as appropriate and credit for successful RPL is recorded on the student’s academic record.

 If course credit is not awarded, College faculty will use the RPL Results form(s), to provide reasons for the decision and recommendations for successful completion of the course.